 Step Six: How to cut a pineapple into chunks

 Now, the last step is where you divide them into the smaller pieces.
 For the lengthwise cut, slice them into small rectangular pieces.
 For the round or ring slices, split them into chunks.

 Additional Cooking Tips for Pineapple

-Pineapples certainly are one of the most versatile fruits out there?
-Salsa dip?
+Pineapples certainly are one of the most versatile fruits out there.
+Salsa?
 Check.
 Fruit juice?
 Check.
-Meat dishes?
+Perfect on the grill?
 Check.
 All you have to know is how to not be scared away by its intimidating spikes and to cut them properly.
 Finally, you also need to know how to properly store pineapple.